Have you heard the news? One of the largest web-based retailers in the world is making a move to Australia.

 Though people will often look for a quick, easy and cheap service, they are just as likely to want to feel that they are more than just a number.

 This is something that smaller online retailers are going to be able to lay claim to.
-Make sure that you are personal not only in your service but also your communications too.
+Make sure that you are personal not only in your service but also in your communications too.

 Make sure, also, that your brand reflects your personality too, as this is something that will help bring in more customers.